 3) How meaningful employee recognition programs deliver a 3X ROI for Brand-A.

-In our first example, we saw that Brand-A could expect a $21.8M yield through increased employee engagement efforts, derived from increased productivity, reduced absenteeism and employee turnover.
+In our first example, we saw that Brand-A could expect a $21.8M yield through increased employee engagement efforts, derived from increased productivity, reduced absenteeism and employee turnover rates.

 Deloitte shares that when employee recognition is done well, it’s also a benefit to the company.
 Recognition efforts alone reducing annual voluntary turnover rates by 31%.
 For this exercise, we’ll specifically look at the savings that meaningful recognition efforts bring as a result of more employees staying on at your company (vs. having to replace them).
 For Brand-A, this came out to a 3X return on investment: